Ani: Location

-The city is located on a triangular site, visually dramatic and naturally defensive, protected on its eastern side by the ravine of the Akhurian River and on its western side by the Bostanlar or Tzaghkotzadzor valley.
+The city is located on a triangular site, visually dramatic and naturally defensive, protected on its eastern side by the ravine of the Akhurian River and on its western side by the Bostanlar, or Tsaghkotsadzor, valley.
 The Akhurian is a branch of the Araks River and forms part of the currently closed border between Turkey and Armenia.
 The site is at an elevation of around 1340 m.

 The site is located in the Turkish province of Kars.
-A bus ride from the city of Kars, one of the closest inhabited cities to Ani located in northeastern Turkey, is one of the only ways to get to the city of Ani currently.
 Kars is currently an important center for local livestock trades and cheese production.
-It is linked by railroad with many important Turkish cities and is also considered to be an important military site due to its positioning near Turkey's border with Armenia.
+It is linked by railroad with many important Turkish cities and is also considered to be an important military site due to its position near Turkey's border with Armenia.
 Ani is about 400 metres from the Turkey-Armenia border.
 Across the border is the Armenian village of Kharkov, part of Shirak Province.

 History

 Early history

 Armenian chroniclers such as Yeghishe and Ghazar Parpetsi first mentioned Ani in the 5th century.
 They described it as a strong fortress built on a hilltop and a possession of the Armenian Kamsarakan dynasty.